-Albumin regulates the volume of blood and accounts for 80% of the colloid osmotic pressure of plasma (25-33 mmHg) (21).
-ALBUMIN (HUMAN) 25% SOLUTION, USP supplies the oncotic equivalent of approximately 5 times the volume of citrated plasma.
-ALBUMIN (HUMAN) 25% SOLUTION, USP is hyperoncotic and on intravenous infusion will expand the plasma volume by three to four times the volume actually administered by withdrawing fluid from interstitial spaces.
+Albumin regulates the volume of blood and accounts for 80% of the colloid osmotic pressure of plasma (25-33 mmHg) (17).
+ALBUMIN (HUMAN) 5% SOLUTION, USP supplies the oncotic equivalent volume for volume to normal human plasma.
+ALBUMIN (HUMAN) 5% SOLUTION, USP is iso-oncotic with normal plasma and on intravenous infusion will expand the plasma volume by an amount approximately equal to the volume administered.
 In addition to restoring and maintaining blood volume through its stabilizing effect on the physical environment of blood, albumin also provides benefits as a transport vehicle for metabolites, as a role player in lipid metabolism, and as a protective agent, binding to toxic waste.
-Some of the endogenous substances that bind to albumin and are subsequently transported include long chain fatty acids (crucial for lipid metabolism), steroid hormones (bind with low affinity to albumin allowing rapid delivery and release to tissues), peptide hormones, bilirubin (an exogenous toxin delivered to the liver for biliary excretion; also acts as an anti-oxidant when bound to albumin), tryptophan, vitamin D3, folate, copper, zinc, calcium, magnesium, and chloride (21).
-For many hormones and vitamins, albumin does not serve as the main transport mechanism but functions as their reservoir, continuously replenishing the more specific transport proteins (21).
+Some of the endogenous substances that bind to albumin and are subsequently transported include long chain fatty acids (crucial for lipid metabolism), steroid hormones (bind with low affinity to albumin allowing rapid delivery and release to tissues), peptide hormones, bilirubin (an exogenous toxin delivered to the liver for biliary excretion; also acts as an anti-oxidant when bound to albumin), tryptophan, vitamin D3, folate, copper, zinc, calcium, magnesium, and chloride (17).
+For many hormones and vitamins, albumin does not serve as the main transport mechanism but functions as their reservoir, continuously replenishing the more specific transport proteins (17).

-The half-life of albumin reported from multiple radiolabeled studies ranges between 14.8 days (using albumin prepared by cold-alcohol Cohn techniques [the method used in the manufacture of ALBUMIN (HUMAN) 25% SOLUTION, USP)] to 19.5 days (albumin prepared using gentle fractionation conditions).
-The degradation of albumin, occurring promptly after removal of albumin from circulation, is first-order with the amount of albumin degraded daily seemingly a function of total body albumin concentration (21).
-The large organs, the muscle and skin, account for most of the degradation of albumin with the kidney, spleen, and lower intestine being minor contributors as well (21).
-The end product of albumin degradation is free amino acids that remain available in the body for new protein formation.
+The half-life of albumin reported from multiple radiolabeled studies ranges between 14.8 days (using albumin prepared by cold-alcohol Cohn techniques [the method used in the manufacture of ALBUMIN (HUMAN) 5% SOLUTION, USP)] to 19.5 days (albumin prepared using gentle fractionation conditions).
+The degradation of albumin, occurring promptly after removal of albumin from circulation, is first-order with the amount of albumin degraded daily seemingly a function of total body albumin concentration (17).
+The large organs, the muscle and skin, account for most of the degradation of albumin with the kidney, spleen, and lower intestine being minor contributors as well (17).
+The end product of albumin degradation is free amino acids which remain available in the body for new protein formation.